 Beaumont, Texas Food

 Naturally, you have to eat no matter where you are, and Beaumont has many fantastic choices.
-For breakfast or just a sweet treat, try a Chewy Fudge Cookie or Strawberry Cream Cheese Muffin from Rao’s Bakery.
+Try a Chewy Fudge Cookie or Strawberry Cream Cheese Muffin from Rao’s Bakery for breakfast or just a sweet treat.
 You can’t go wrong with any of their baked goods.

 For lunch, try Katharine and Company.
 Their Chicken Salad Sandwich is a real winner.
 Dessert offers some hard choices, but the Creme Brûlée is good.
 Another good lunch choice is J. Wilson’s.
 The Man Candy, made with slow-smoked pork belly dressed with habanero jelly, or the Oyster Nachos are both delicious appetizers.